Ms. Inglish has performed many psychological & physical evaluations for health agencies, industrial commissions, attorneys and insurers.

 - Testing: A listing of any psychological and medical tests administered, along with their scores and other results.

 - Interpretation: Interpretation of test results in light of mental status and medical history, with reference to the DSM-5, the diagnostic manual of the American Psychiatric Association.
-This manual is used by psychologists and other qualified mental heath professionals as well as psychiatrists.
+This manual is used by psychologists and other qualified mental health professionals as well as psychiatrists.

 - Diagnosis or Diagnoses: This is a listing and discussion of possible diagnoses for the client, based on the MHA protocol used and information in the DSM-5.